shaikabiri/hyperGUI/README.md

 HyperGUI is based on two datasets which can be accessed via these links: [A dataset for benchtop hyperspectral image](https://gsi.geodata.gov.ie/downloads/Bedrock/Data/Hyperspectral_Sample_data.zip) and [a dataset for aerial hyperspectral image](https://data.mendeley.com/datasets/5ph8ms8p5n/2).
 Checking these sample datasets will help with utilizing the software.

 ### Benchtop sample
-For a benchtop sample first load the raw and hdr files of the image while selecting labratory as type of hyperspectral.
+For a benchtop sample first load the raw and hdr files of the image while selecting laboratory as type of hyperspectral image.
 ![image](https://github.com/shaikabiri/hyperGUI/assets/114778345/136814e7-b986-4dd3-a373-d0612f22482f)

 If available upload the raw and hdr files of the white and dark current seperately.